8090-inc/xrx-core/docs/content/tutorials/create_your_own_widgets.md

 The 'tool-name' in the 'available-tools' array corresponds to user actions that can be taken on the widget output.
 These tools represent the next possible actions a user can perform based on the current widget data.
 These actions are represented as more tools.
 For example, in a `product_list` tool might spawn a widget which has an `available-tools` array which contains a `view_product_details` tool which the user can click on to view more information about the product.

-**Executor Processing**
+### Executor Processing

-The `run_agent` function in `applications/shopify-agent/app/agent/executor.py` processes the widget output.
+The `run_agent` function in `shopify-app/reasoning/app/agent/executor.py` processes the widget output.
 It formats the widget data and includes it in the response stream in the following format:

 ```json
 {